 Mike's Notes

-Today's job is to write the configuration files for each Pipi Nest.
+The next job is to write the 6 configuration files for each Nestspace.

-A big thanks is owed to Ben Nadel for the sample code shared on his CFML blog that explained ways to do this.
+A big thanks is owed to Ben Nadel for the sample code he shared on his CFML blog, which explained some ways to do this.

 Resources